David Brown's Wildlife Services 12 Hotel Road Warwick, MA 01378 Tel 978 544 8175 E-mail: info@dbwildlife.com

 Burt and Grossenheider: A Field Guide to Mammals of America North of Mexico.
 Houghton

-Mifflin.
 This book is somewhat dated now as far as both range maps and attitude.
 Professor

 Burt was from a former era where there were good animals and bad animals, the bad ones